 For any recycling-related questions, visit: http://www.bard.edu/bos/recycling/recycle/ or speak with a current EcoRep.

 Look for work-study positions on the Career Development Office website.
 BoS hires student to work in materials management (recycle yard, FreeUse), alternate transportation (pedicab peddlers, bike share coordinators, sustainability engagement), EcoRep managers, and more.
 But being an EcoRep for your dorm is the best place to start!

-The Environmental Collective, the Bike Coop, the Outdoors Club, Bard EATS, and more.
-There is also a position on the Bard Sustainability Council through Student Government that needs sustainability-minded students like you.
+The Bike Coop, Bard Bees, the Outdoors Club, Bard EATS, and more.
+There is also a Student Government elected position on the Bard Sustainability Council that needs to be filled by a sustainability-minded student each academic year.